robcmills/neovim-config/editor-parity.md

     * [ ] should debounce?
   + [ ] lsp references should group same filepaths
 - [ ] fix autoclose tags
-- [ ] swap neotree out in favor of vifm

 ### tmux